 Try this fun Semi-Private Surf Lesson for Two right in Kaanapali.
 Private surf lessons are a great way to enjoy the Hawaiian waters and learn a new sport.
 You might be surfing alongside some Hawaiian Green Sea Turtles!

-Kaanapali beach is lined with several family-friendly hotels.
-It is one of the more affordable areas to stay in while in Maui.
+Kaanapali Beach is lined with several family-friendly hotels.
+It is one of the more affordable areas to stay in in Maui.
 Here are some of the best hotels in the Kaanapali area:

 - Budget – Aston Kaanapali Shores

 - Luxury – The Westin Ka’anapali Ocean Resort Villas

 See Related: Best Beaches in the US to Visit